-Many dentists offer several options of differing quality at tiered price points.
-Discuss your options so you can get the right balance between cost and quality.
+Many dentists offer several denture options of differing quality at tiered false tooth prices.
+Discuss your false teeth options so you can get the right balance between cost of false teeth and quality.

 How much do fake teeth cost with insurance?
 Many of the best dental insurance plans cover dentures, but often with an annual limit of around $1,500.
 Check the details of your policy as some may offer a higher level of cover while others may not cover false teeth at all.

 Comparison of tooth replacement options

 The table below summarizes the points discussed so far for the different types of replacement teeth, and provides a summary of the question: ‘How much does it cost to get fake teeth?'

 Living with artificial teeth